Statistics and compression of scl: Introduction

 In \S~\ref{random_norm_subsection} we spell out the analogs of these theorems for parametric families of elements, in terms of the geometry of the unit ball in the $\scl$ norm of a random subspace of $B_1^H(G)$ for $G$ as above.
 In words: we show that the unit ball in a random subspace has uniformly bounded geometry (up to rescaling by a deterministic factor), and conjecture that it is $C^0$ close to a cross-polytope (i.e.\/ to a unit ball in an $L^1$ norm).
 This conjecture is only known to be true for free groups, by \cite{Calegari_Walker}.

 In \S~\ref{subsection:outfn} we consider random walks on non-locally compact Gromov hyperbolic spaces in some generality, and prove (under mild conditions) that all the axioms from Definition~\ref{def:nondegenerate} are satisfied except possibly the condition of acylindricity.
 A key intermediate step is to show that random walks converge to the (Gromov) boundary almost surely.
 Although this does not have immediate implications for $\scl$, it enables us to obtain linear lower bounds on translation length of elements obtained by random walk.
+By ``translation length'' $\tau(g)$ of an isometry $g$ on a metric space $Y$ we mean here {\em asymptotic translation length}; i.e.\/ $\lim_{n \to \infty} d_Y(y,g^n(y))/n$ for arbitrary $y \in Y$.
 Precisely, we show:

 \begin{linear_translation_thm} Let $G$ be a group of isometries of a Gromov hyperbolic space $Y$, which is not necessarily locally compact.
 Let $\mu$ be a probability distribution with finite support on $G$, such that the support of $\mu$ generates a non-elementary subgroup of $G$.
 Then there are constants $L > 0$ and $c < 1$ such that